-This site stands as a testament to upper- and middle-class rural life in the 19th century.
-Built between 1820 and 1849, the Georgian-style house maintains many of its original features, including the imposing entrance and staircase, servants’ quarters and 1860s wallpaper.
-Explore the history of transportation in Ottawa from steamships to railways in our new exhibition, City in Motion.
+This site stands as a testament to upper- and middle-class 19th-century rural life.
+Built in four stages from 1820 to 1849, the Georgian-style house maintains many of its original features, including the imposing entrance and staircase, servants’ quarters and 1860s wallpaper.
+Explore the history of rural water, from dowsing to boring wells, in the new temporary exhibit: Water.

 - Partial wheelchair access